Control Panel

 Gas Cloud Colors

-• Color Ramp: This is a color ramp control to change the color of the lighter clouds that surround the denser clouds.
+• Color Ramp: This is a color ramp control to change the color of the lighter clouds that surround the clouds.
 Values on the left hand side of the ramp controls the colors of the least dense part of those clouds, where values on the right control the most dense parts.

 • Hue/Sat/Val: This alters the hue, saturation and value of the ramp color.
 Colors changes will be shown in the viewport, but not on the ramp controls.